sholtomaud/phd/Literature Review/litrev.md

 ### The Financial Challenge

 Recent market conditions of low oil prices and market failures in China have, however, raised doubts over future CSG expansions and greenfields projects [@mchugh_lower_2015].^[The CSG yearly reports, for example, all note the sensitivity of cash flows to global oil prices: "significant fall in oil price, if sustained at current levels, will result in lower growth in cash flow and earnings than previously expected" [@origin_energy_full_2015]; "Sales revenue fell 19% on the corresponding quarter, affected by the lower realised oil price" [@santos_second_2015]; "Revenue and other operating income decreased 19% to $2 557 million, reflecting significantly lower commodity prices, especially oil and liquids"[@bg-group_second_2015].]
-Financial risk has therefore emerged as another key issue.
+Financial risk has therefore emerged as another key issue [@lehner_finance_2014, @brandimarte_handbook_2014].

 Multiple competing risks therefore need to be managed by multiple entities within a financial context, and as Brockett notes, this creates industry calls for regulatory reforms to remove unnecessary costs but still pursue robust independent risk management frameworks aimed at preventing potentially irreversible damage to environmental and hydrological systems [@brockett_streamline_2014, @beckers_groundwater_2013, @howe_framework_2010, @hunter_draft_2013, @davies_managing_2015].